barharding/Pewlett-Hackard-Analysis/README.md

 WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31')
 ORDER BY e.emp_no
 ```
 This query returns 133776 rows of employee names and titles who were born between Jan 1, 1952 and Dec 31, 1955.
-Because this the employee table is joined with the titles table an employee can appear move than once in the list if they have held more than one title at PH.
-The other important thing to note is that this data set includes employees who may no longer work at the company.
+In the query the employee table is joined with the titles table and as a result employees can appear move than once in the list if they have held more than one title at PH.
+The other important thing to note is that this data set includes employees who no longer work at the company.
 The results were written to the retirement_titles table and exported to a similarily named CSV.

 **_SQL Query # 2: Filter on retirement_titles table for active retirees and the current titles_**
 ```sql